Michael McGee Jr.: The beating of Frank Jude Jr.

 Following the beating of Frank Jude Jr. by off-duty Milwaukee police officers, McGee led a demonstration of about 100 people about the slow pace of the investigation.
 McGee called District Attorney E. Michael McCann a "dumb ass", called Jude's attackers "hate mongers and KKK killers".
 He said, "Any man that would pull another man's pants down is a straight-up sick faggot", while adding that he did not mean to offend all homosexuals.

 Numerous public officials called upon McGee to apologize for his use of the homosexual epithet, particularly State Senator Tim Carpenter, who is openly gay.
-When confronted by Carpenter, McGee refused to apologize and told Carpenter "move out the way" instead walked into his office and causing Carpenter to shout after him, "Why are you hiding?"
+When confronted by Carpenter, McGee refused to apologize and told Carpenter to "move out the way."
+He then walked into his office, causing Carpenter to shout after him, "Why are you hiding?"

 Six of McGee's fellow aldermen signed a letter asking McGee to apologize.
 The letter, an unusual public rebuke of a colleague, called the beating of Jude "heinous and despicable", but denounced McGee's use of "hateful and inflammatory speech" and went on to note McGee's comments "dipped well below the common threshold of statesmanship and civil decorum that we hold dear."
 Milwaukee mayor Tom Barrett in reference to McGee's comments said, "he owes an apology to the gay community; he owes an apology to African-Americans in my office and African-American women in general", adding that McGee's remarks "go beyond what is acceptable for any mature adult or elected official."

 McGee called for blacks to boycott downtown and central city shopping centers as a means of protesting the beating of Jude.
 These boycotts were widely criticized on the basis that they would disproportionately affect black workers and black business owners and thus be counterproductive, and that the targeted businesses were completely unrelated to any complained-of actions in the Jude case.

 As the verdicts were read acquitting the three officers who were charged with beating Jude, McGee repeatedly said "bullshit" in court.
 Subsequently, McGee led demonstrations calling for United States Attorney Steven M. Biskupic to bring federal charges.
 Biskupic eventually did bring federal civil rights charges that resulted in the convictions of seven Milwaukee police officers.